-Ambatovv's vision is to be recognized as a successful and responsible producer of high-quality nickel and cobalt that creates lasting value for all stakeholders and that contributes to sustainable development in Madagascar.
-In this light Ambatovy supports the Responsible Minerals Initiative's Responsible Minerals Assurance Process and commits to adhere to the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, as well as the Cobalt Standard.
+Since several years, Ambatovy adopted a vision which is "to be recognized as a responsible and successful producer of high-quality Nickel and Cobalt that creates lasting value for all stakeholders while contributing to sustainable development in Madagascar.
+In line with this commitment, Ambatovy fully supports the Responsible Minerals Initiative's Responsible Minerals Assurance Process (RMI-RMAP) and adheres to the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, as well as the Cobalt Refiner Supply Chain Due Diligence Standard.